Home / Information / What Is A Non-Fault Accident?

 The MIB provides routes for compensation, with different rules depending on whether the driver is uninsured or untraced. (mib.org.uk)

-If you’re dealing with a non-fault accident, a bit of evidence-gathering and tidy paperwork can make the whole thing far less painful.
+If you are dealing with a non-fault accident, calm evidence-gathering, tidy paperwork and prompt reporting can make the process easier to follow.